About

-About the Club - Top
+About the Club

 Interested in aikido?
 Come out a try a few classes for free.
 Come to any class wearing free moving athletic clothing that covers your knees and we will get you started.
 You will be given basic instruction on falling and practicing safely during your first class.
+Feel free to e-mail us with any questions at NUaikido@gmail.com.

 For information on our instructors please visit the People section.

-About Aikido - Top
+About Aikido

-Aikido, "The Way of Harmony," is a Japanese martial art, developed over the first third of the last century by Morihei Ueshiba.
-However, roots of Aikido are much older and many techniques are draw from older martial arts traditions, particularly swordsmaship.
+Aikido, “The Way of Harmony,” is a Japanese martial art, developed over the first third of the last century by Morihei Ueshiba.
+However, roots of Aikido are much older and many techniques are draw from older martial arts traditions, particularly swordsmanship.

 Aikido does not depend on raw speed or brute strength, but rather emphasizes timing (kokyu), distance (ma-ai), and the extension of centered, whole-body energy ( kiai).
 In Aikido, we do not seek to destroy an attacker; rather, we destroy an attack, rendering it useless, through an almost infinite combination of 4 essential types of techniques: Dynamic throws (nage-waza), strikes (atemi-waza), pinning techniques (osae-waza) and joint locking techniques (kansetsu-waza).